amoilanen/functional-typescript/presentation/slides.md

 ## Typescript: not quite a functional language
   ### Boiler-plate code when doing functional programming
   * No way to define useful automatic conversions between types and related syntactic sugar: more boiler-plate
-  * No way to define implicit values (in Scala, finally done right in Scala 3)
+  * No way to define implicit values (like in Scala, finally done right in Scala 3)
   * Some advanced type constructs, such as union types, but no type lambdas, for example
   * No pattern matching => type tag field in the Option implementation